TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/MarksSubparts/Breadcrumb/Index.rst

 Positive values stand for page levels deeper down.
 Our example corresponds to a rootline menu starting with the root page (level 0) and including the active pages on each level down to 5 levels below the root page.
-Obviously the menu does not display pages deeper than the one is user is currently on.
+Obviously the menu does not display pages deeper than the one the user is currently on.

-It our case, we don't want the BREADCRUMB to start on the root level, because the root page is just a redirection to the page called "Home".
+In our case, we don't want the BREADCRUMB to start on the root level, because the root page is just a redirection to the page called "Home".
 Hence we want our range to start with :code:`1`.

 But how can we set the end of our range without knowing the depth the page tree may reach